owlchester/kanka-docs/docs/entries/maps/layers.md

 ### Can multiple layers be shown at the same time?

-**Overlay** layers can be toggled each individually to be shown on top of either the map's base image or one of the standard layers.
+In the legacy map interface, **Overlay** layers can be shown individually on top of the base image or a standard layer.
+In Map Explorer, every **Overlay shown by default** layer is displayed.

 ### Can I attach markers to layers to show/hide them when a layer is visible?

-No, that's what [map groups](/entries/maps/groups) are for.
+No. Use [map groups](/entries/maps/groups) to organise markers instead.